ktsu-dev/SignificantNumber/README.md

 ### Methods

-- `SignificantNumber(int exponent, BigInteger significand, bool sanitize = true)` - Initializes a new instance of the `SignificantNumber` struct.
 - `bool Equals(SignificantNumber other)` - Determines whether the specified object is equal to the current object.
 - `int CompareTo(object? obj)` - Compares the current instance with another object.
 - `int CompareTo(SignificantNumber other)` - Compares the current instance with another significant number.